Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- This message has no responses
+ This message has no responses.

-### 6. GetPublicRooms
+### 1.6.
+GetPublicRooms

 This message is sent from the client to the server to get a list of all public rooms currently initializing, along with the number of players that that room will hold and if the game played in the room will be in expert mode.